-All ACGME-accredited Family Medicine programs are eligible to take the In-Training Examination, which is given annually during the last week of October.
+All ACGME-accredited Family Medicine programs are eligible to take the In-Training Examination, which is given in an internet-based format annually during the last full week of October.
 The purpose of the examination is to provide an assessment of each resident's progress, while also providing programs with comparative data about the program as a whole.

 Scores are usually available within 6 weeks of the examination date.
-Program directors can access the scores through the ABFM's Resident Training Management web page.
+Program directors can access the scores through the ABFM's Resident Training Management website.
 The score reports are nearly identical to those provided to Certification candidates.

 Get the lastest information from and about the ABFM.

 Our brochure can answer many of your questions.

 Find web sites for related organizations and other resources